 |If you do use h_vmem in a template, it is recommended that you use the __MRO_MEM_GB_PER_THREAD__ or __MRO_MEM_MB_PER_THREAD__ variables instead of __MRO_MEM_GB__ and __MRO_MEM_MB__.
 To determine memory limits for a multicore job, SGE will multiply the number of threads by the value in h_vmem.
 The __MRO_MEM_GB__ and __MRO_MEM_MB__ variables already reflect the sum amount of memory across all threads needed to run the job.
 Using those variables as h_vmem will inflate the memory required for multi-threaded jobs.|

-LSF supports job memory requests through the -M and -R [mem=...] options, but these requests generally must be expressed in MB, not GB.
-As such, your LSF job template should use the __MRO_MEM_MB__ variable rather than __MRO_MEM_GB__.
-For example,
+-R [mem=...]options, but these requests generally must be expressed in MB, not GB.
+As such, your LSF job template should use the

 $ cat bsub.template #BSUB -J __MRO_JOB_NAME__ #BSUB -n __MRO_THREADS__ #BSUB -o __MRO_STDOUT__ #BSUB -e __MRO_STDERR__ #BSUB -R "rusage[mem=__MRO_MEM_MB__]" #BSUB -R span[hosts=1] __MRO_CMD__

-For example, given a cluster whose nodes have 16 cores and 128 GB of memory (8 GB per core), the following pipeline invocation command
+For example, given a cluster with nodes that have 16 cores and 128 GB of memory (8 GB per core), the following pipeline invocation command

 $ cellranger-atac mkfastq --run=./tiny-bcl --samplesheet=./tiny-sheet.csv --jobmode=sge --mempercore=8